-Kazakhstan mourns for 42 dead in ArcelorMittal mine disaster
+Kazakhstan Mourns For 42 Dead In Arcelormittal Mine Disaster

 “The search for four miners continues.”

-Rescuers earlier warned that finding the remaining miners alive were "very low", due to the lack of ventilation and the force of Saturday's explosion, which spread over two kilometres (1.2 miles).
+Rescuers earlier warned that finding the remaining miners alive were“very low”, due to the lack of ventilation and the force of Saturday's explosion, which spread 2 kilometres.

 The death toll overtook a 2006 accident that killed 41 miners at another ArcelorMittal site.
 It also came just two months after another incident killed five miners.